 The report will help to establish baseline conditions confronting the heat-health community (on exposure/information systems for decision making/response etc.) and help track progress in our learning and responses over time; highlight knowledge, action, and research gaps; and provide an authoritative voice upon which members can advocate more effectively.
 It will be presented in an accessible format with key figures, focused case studies, and visualization to engage a broad readership.

 The GHHIN synthesis is different from a scientific review.
 It will draw on the scientific literature and align with standing and special reports of IPCC, WMO State of Climate, Lancet Tracking Change, etc. However, its unique nature will highlight local initiatives and learning from the GHHIN Member base, which may not be published in the peer-reviewed literature.
 In order to do this, the GHHIN synthesis will draw heavily on member inputs to the web portal and what is reported and learned during the bi-annual forums about new research, initiatives, events, outcomes, indicators, and other items.
-These three activities will need to work in tandem – and its for this reason a common framework is desirable to help synchronize information flow.
+These three activities will need to work in tandem – and it is for this reason a common framework is desirable to help synchronize information flow.

 The first synthesis report will draw upon a stocktaking exercise completed by the steering committee.
-In the future the member driven portal and annual forums will serve as a content/data collection opportunities to inform the synthesis report.
+In the future, the member driven portal and annual forums will serve as a content/data collection opportunities to inform the synthesis report.

 Overall goals: